addr2data/webinar-01/README.rst

 	+ Each webinar will build on the previous webinars

-- Provide an opportunity for attendees to develop **hands-on-literacy** with AWS services, in three steps:
+- Provide an opportunity for attendees to develop **hands-on-literacy** with AWS services (in three steps):

 	+ **Introduce** - AWS services/components/concepts using the AWS console (**webinar**).